Mrs Laura Grace Wilson.

 Max is a member of the B.P.O.
 Elks, curled when the first Big River Curling Rink was built on a "Truckers" rink consisting of Eddie Wirtz, Leo Olson and Allan Anderson.

 The Wood family was settled in the Lumley area, renting a farm, when rain and frost ruined their crops and left them with only one hundred dollars.
-Mr. and Mrs. Wood decided to apply for their own farm and therefore filed for a homestead in 1931.
-Their application was accepted because Mr. Wood was a veteran of World War one.
+Mr and Mrs Wood decided to apply for their farm and therefore filed for a homestead in 1931.
+Their application was accepted because Mr Wood was a veteran of World War One.
 They moved to their new home in Ladder Valley in 1933.

 That winter, Robert hauled ties with Billy Wilson.
-Mr. wood joined the army in 1939 as a veteran guard.
+Mr Wood joined the army in 1939 as a veteran guard.
 He was enlisted for five years.
 One January when Robert was home on leave the temperature dropped to seventy-two degrees below zero.
 This is recorded at the Bodmin Station.
-The train could not leave until ten o'clock a.m. when gas was poured over the wheels and ignited in order to give the train its required heat.
+The train could not leave until ten o'clock a.m. when gas was poured over the wheels and ignited to give the train its required heat.
 Edgar joined the army in 1940 and was sent overseas.

 In 1930, Wilfred and Mary Young and their son Leonard moved north from Beaufield, Saskatchewan.
 They came in the spring and travelled the distance in a railway boxcar.
 Their former life had been ruined, like that of many other settlers, by the serious drought conditions that existed in the thirties.